Idea

 • Printed material or supplies for the training session(s).

-• Employees to step away from their work for as long or a fixed and rigid amount of time.
+• Employees to step away from their work for a fixed and rigid amount of time.

 So, digital training saves massive sums of money and reduces the cost of training while being more effective for most types of training needs.
-There are the cost savings of being able to easily scale the training, but there are tons of other savings along the way.
+Scaling the training can result in cost savings, but there are many other savings along the way.

 Digital training has less overhead than instructor-led training.

-The fact is, even with a large initial investment for good digital training solutions, savings will continue to add up after it’s released and the reach of content is endless as long as your employees have the means to access digital content when they need it.
+Even with a significant initial investment in good digital training solutions, savings will continue to add up after it’s released, and the reach of content is endless as long as your employees can access digital content when needed.

 When they need it.
-That brings us to the next major savings, increased productivity.
+That brings us to the next significant savings: increased productivity.

 Increase Productivity

 Employees no longer have to take training when it’s convenient for everybody else or the instructor.
-Now they can take it any time that fits their schedule, take breaks if necessary, and also revisit content as necessary.
+Now they can take it any time that fits their schedule, take breaks if necessary, and revisit content.

 But how else can digital training increase productivity other than allowing employees convenient access to training?

-Some types of digital training doesn’t just reduce the time away from work, they could eliminate the need.
+Some types of digital training don’t just reduce time away from work; they could eliminate the need.
 Job aids and quick reference guides are great at that.
-It helps employees learn and perform better while never leaving their jobs.
+They help employees learn and perform better while never leaving their jobs.
 Performance support is one of the best forms of training that’s often forgotten.

 Instructor-led training is a significantly less versatile way to train employees.

-A lot more creativity and clearer ways of presenting information can be accomplished with digital training too.
-And that’s not even considering that it’s the only way custom company software should be trained.
+Digital training can also facilitate more creativity and clearer presentation of information.
+And that’s not even considering it’s the only way custom company software should be trained.

-That leads to improved retention of information and easier application of knowledge.
-For the type of training we do, custom software training, it’s more effective for employees to use it themselves in a safe environment than see someone else showing them how to use it.
+That leads to improved information retention and easier knowledge application.
+For the type of training we do, custom software training, it’s more effective for employees to use it in a safe environment than seeing someone else show them how to use it from afar.

-The further an employee is removed from actually applying what they learn, the more difficult it is to retain that knowledge.
-If employees learn better and easier then that leads to improved productivity.
+The further employees are removed from applying what they learn, the more difficult it is to retain that knowledge.
+If employees learn better and easier, that leads to improved productivity.

-It’s almost always a win-win when it comes to digital training vs. traditional training methods.
-While that’s not always going to be 100% true for all employees, it’s always true for the majority of employees.
+Digital training is almost always a win-win compared to traditional training methods.
+While that’s not always true for all employees, it’s always true for most employees.

 Scale That Training

-Do you remember how we mentioned above that we saved each employee 30 minutes of training time?
+Do you remember how we mentioned that we saved each employee 30 minutes of training time?

-Scale that by thousands and the total number of time saved is immense.
+If you multiply that by thousands, the total amount of time saved is immense.
 That’s because digital training is easy to scale upwards nearly infinitely.
 As much as your infrastructure can manage, digital training can be scaled.

 How long and how many trainers would be required to train 50,000 employees on a topic the old-fashioned way?

 Not with digital training!
-While there are still limitations on how many people can use content at the same time, the fact that not everyone needs to access it at the same time means it’s much easier to scale.
+While there are still limitations on how many people can use content simultaneously, the fact that not everyone needs to access it simultaneously means it’s much easier to scale.

 Digital training saves more money the more employees trained.

-In a matter of a few days, it’s possible to train those 50,000 employees with relative ease.
+It is possible to train those 50,000 employees relatively easily in a few days.
 You can’t achieve that with any other form of training but digital training.

-With digital training, you only have to build the content once and then as many employees as necessary can use it.
+With digital training, you only have to build the content once, and then as many employees as necessary can use it.
 That means the more employees who use it, the lower the cost of training per employee.
-With traditional training methods, the cost per employee continues to rise as the number of employees rises.
+With traditional training methods, the cost per employee continues to rise as the number of employees grows.

-It’s also not necessary to worry about the location and coordinating all that.
-Employees can be scattered all over the globe and it’s still easy to scale training globally with digital training.
+It’s also unnecessary to worry about the location and coordinating everything.
+Employees can be scattered all over the globe, and it’s still easy to scale training globally with digital training.
 A course can be stored on a globally distributed computer network.
 Even a webinar format doesn’t work that well globally.
 There’s always some sort of network slowdown, delays across the ocean, time zone issues (who wants to wake up at 3 a.m.!), etc.

 Digital training doesn’t suffer scalability issues on almost every level that traditional training methods experience.
 Even virtual instructor-led training isn’t as efficient or scalable as asynchronous digital training methods.